Construction on the Balearic Islands: More Work in Sight — but What Challenges Remain?

 Climate goals, heritage protection, affordable housing

 Another area of tension concerns climate protection and preservation of the existing stock.
 Are new projects planned ecologically, or will much remain at the usual standard?
-Renovations can improve energy efficiency, but new builds do not automatically solve the affordable housing problem.
+Renovations can improve energy efficiency, in line with the EU Renovation Wave initiative, but new builds do not automatically solve the affordable housing problem.
 Critics warn that new apartments are not necessarily inexpensive and that summer tourism pressure continues to influence construction activity and rents.

 Heritage protection is not a side issue on Mallorca.
 In historic districts, alterations require special care; quick profit and irreversible loss of character can lead to conflicts with residents and authorities.